How to Replace a Doorknob and Deadlock

 Step 1: Measure the backset BEFORE you buy the lock

+Don’t go to Bunnings first.
+Measure first.
+With the door open, measure from the door edge to the centre of the existing bored hole on the face of the door.
+That’s your backset.
+60 mm or 70 mm.
 While you’re there, measure the bore hole diameter (usually 54 mm) and the latch hole on the door edge (usually 25 mm).
 And measure the existing strike plate cutout on the door jamb — note its position and depth.

 Then go shopping.
 Most Aussie locks come with adjustable backset (60/70) — Lockwood and Whitco do — but cheaper Bunnings imports are fixed.
 Read the box.
+Listen mate, this is the one measurement that saves you a wasted weekend.

 Step 2: Confirm AS 5039 compliance for entry doors

 For front, back, and any external door — including the laundry door that opens to the carport — the deadlock must be AS 5039 compliant.
 Look on the box for the AS 5039 mark or the words “5-pin Australian Standard.”
-Lockwood 001, Brava Urban DX, Whitco Tasman MK2, and the Yale Curve all comply.
+Lockwood 001, Brava Urban DX, Whitco Tasman MK2, Yale Curve all comply.
 Anything sold as a “knob lock” or “passage lock” alone is not enough on an entry door.
+AS 5039 means a 5-pin cylinder (not the cheap 3-pin) and a hardened-steel deadbolt that resists a hammer strike.
+Bare-minimum standard your insurer assumes is fitted.

 Step 3: Remove the existing lock

 From the inside face, undo the two screws on the rose.
 The rose pulls off, exposing the spindle.
-The outside knob and inside knob then separate.
-From the door edge, undo the latch faceplate screws (usually two phillips) and slide the latch out.
+Outside knob and inside knob then separate.
+From the door edge, undo the latch faceplate screws (usually two Phillips) and slide the latch out.
+For a deadlock, the cylinder undoes from the inside; usually one set screw on the inside cover, then the cylinder threads out.
+Don’t lose the springs — there’s a small return spring inside that wants to escape.

 Step 4: Inspect the door for damage